KavinduGD/devops/06-jenkins/01-CI/readme.md

 > $ docker run -t -d -u 111:113 -w /var/lib/jenkins/workspace/first-docker **_-v /var/lib/jenkins/workspace/first-docker:/var/lib/jenkins/workspace/first-docker:rw,z_** -v /var/lib/jenkins/workspace/first-docker@tmp:/var/lib/jenkins/workspace/first-docker@tmp:rw,z -e

+### Here’s the behind-the-scenes

+> Jenkins runs docker run ... <image> cat

+- Notice the cat at the end?
+That’s how Jenkins “keeps the container alive”.
+- This overrides the image’s CMD and ENTRYPOINT.
+(Most official images used in CI/CD (like node, playwright, alpine, ubuntu) do not define an ENTRYPOINT.)
+  -The container just sits there with a cat process running.
+- Jenkins then executes your sh commands inside that running container with docker exec.

+> docker exec <container> sh -c "npm ci && npm test"

+---

 ## SonarQube Integration with Jenkins

 - **We use sonar scanner to scan the code and send the report to sonarqube server**